gbv/beaconspec/beacon.md

 The `INSTITUTION` meta field contains the name or URI of the organization or of an individual responsible for making available the target dataset.
 This field is mapped to the RDF property `dcterms:publisher`.
-For instance the field value "ACME", expressible in BEACON text format as
+For instance the field value "ACME", expressible in BEACON format as

     #INSTITUTION: ACME